★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 • Arcadia Lite: 40th Street to 56th Street.
 Smaller lots, tighter setbacks, slightly more affordable entry pricing in the $1.1M to $1.4M range.
 Closer to the dining cluster along Camelback and Indian School.

 • Lower Arcadia: the strip between Indian School and the Arizona Canal, sometimes grouped into Arcadia Lite.
-Mix of original ranch and condo/townhome product.
+Mix of original ranch and condo/townhome product including most of the neighborhood’s condo inventory.

 A